swyxio/ai-notes/INFRA.md

 https://www.lesswrong.com/posts/KrJfoZzpSDpnrv9va/draft-report-on-ai-timelines
 https://www.alignmentforum.org/posts/AfH2oPHCApdKicM4m/two-year-update-on-my-personal-ai-timelines
 	- reaction https://astralcodexten.substack.com/p/biological-anchors-a-trick-that-might
+			- human brain 10^13 - 10^17 FLOP/S. Why?
+Partly because this was the number given by most experts.
+But also, there are about 10^15 synapses in the brain, each one spikes about once per second, and a synaptic spike probably does about one FLOP of computation.
+			- Cars don’t move by contracting their leg muscles and planes don’t fly by flapping their wings like birds.
+Telescopes _do_ form images the same way as the lenses in our eyes, but differ by so many orders of magnitude in every important way that they defy comparison.
+Why should AI be different?
+You have to use some specific algorithm when you’re creating AI; why should we expect it to be anywhere near the same efficiency as the ones Nature uses in our brains?
+			- Good news!
+There’s [a supercomputer in Japan](https://en.wikipedia.org/wiki/Fugaku_(supercomputer)) that can do 10^17 FLOP/S!
 	- reaction https://www.lesswrong.com/posts/ax695frGJEzGxFBK4/biology-inspired-agi-timelines-the-trick-that-never-works#__2020__
 		- summary https://www.lesswrong.com/posts/KrJfoZzpSDpnrv9va/draft-report-on-ai-timelines?commentId=7d4q79ntst6ryaxWD
 			- human brain is doing the equivalent of 1e13 - 1e16 FLOP per second, with **a median of 1e15 FLOP per second**, and a long tail to the right.
 This results in a median of **1e16 FLOP per second** for the inference-time compute of a transformative model.